AshleyScirra/CommandAndConstruct/README.md

 Try it in your browser right now at [CommandAndConstruct.com](https://www.commandandconstruct.com)!

-Read more about it and follow along the development process on [Ashley's blog](https://www.construct.net/en/blogs/ashleys-blog-2) or on Twitter at [@AshleyGullen](https://www.twitter.com/AshleyGullen)!
+Read more about it and follow along the development process on [Ashley's blog](https://www.construct.net/en/blogs/ashleys-blog-2), on Twitter at [@AshleyGullen](https://www.twitter.com/AshleyGullen), or on Mastodon at [@AshleyGullen@mastodon.gamedev.place](https://mastodon.gamedev.place/@AshleyGullen)!

 ## Blog posts